Competitor Analysis: Evaluating Microsoft And Competitors In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-With a Return on Equity (ROE) of 8.27% that is 0.43% below the industry average, it appears that the company exhibits potential inefficiency in utilizing equity to generate profits.
+The Return on Equity (ROE) of 8.27% is 1.14% below the industry average, suggesting potential inefficiency in utilizing equity to generate profits.

 -

-The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $40.71 Billion, which is 43.77x above the industry average, indicating stronger profitability and robust cash flow generation.
+Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $40.71 Billion, which is 55.77x above the industry average, indicating stronger profitability and robust cash flow generation.

 -